miekg/lean/README.md

     `"%F{red}[NORMAL]%f"`
 *   Configurable colors to match your preferred scheme, by setting `PROMPT_LEAN_COLOR1` and `PROMPT_LEAN_COLOR2`
-*   Use `PROMPT_LEAN_NOTITLE` to customize when the title should not be display.
-Useful for terminals can not show title properly.
+*   Use `PROMPT_LEAN_NOTITLE` to customize when the title should not be displayed.
+Useful for terminals that can not show title properly.
 *   Use `PROMPT_LEAN_VCS` and `PROMPT_LEAN_PWD` to disable showing VCS info or the current working directory.

-When lean starts, only 2 characters show on the screen '%' on the left and '~' on the right.
-All other info is omitted (like the user and system you are on), and shown only when needed.

 # Installation